 Get your list out and start noting down the positives and the deal breakers when it comes to RTMP streaming.

-– RTMP is quite stable and delivers great quality streams in a timely fashion.
+- Quite stable and delivers great quality streams in a timely fashion.
 This is why it is still one of the most popular streaming formats available in the streaming industry and why it will continue to be for years to come.

-– Most External Broadcasters support Custom RTMP so you will be able to find the right one for you whether it is for free or paid
+- Most External Broadcasters support it so you will be able to find the right one for you whether it is for free or paid

 - Multicast support.
 You can use Custom RTMP to broadcast to multiple platforms including your WordPress website, Facebook Live, and YouTube Live.